Category: Trends

 2025-05-19

 Artificial Intelligence (AI) is already an integral part of our everyday lives.
 For example, search engines, like Google and Bing, use AI to rank search results based on relevance, location, past search history, search settings, etc. Another example is personalized recommendation engines, like the ones used by Amazon and Netflix, where AI is used to recommend personalized items or content based on user, behavior, preferences, historical data, etc. In addition, Large Language Models (LLMs), like ChatGPT and Gemini, use AI to answer questions, summarize text, and create content like poetry based on patterns and relationships learned from massive amounts of training data such as books, articles, web pages, and video transcripts.
+This blog and the associated 30-slide presentation provide a reasonably comprehensive overview of AI fundamentals, along with its applications and ethical considerations.

 Continue reading